Privacy Policy

 "Processing" means any activities involving your Personal Data including collection, handling, storage, sharing, access, use, transfer and deletion or destruction of information.

-"Controller" means the entity that determines the purposes and means of personal data processing.
+"Controller" means the entity that determines the purposes and means of Personal Data processing.

-"Processor" is a third party that processes personal data on behalf of the Controller.
+"Processor" is a third party that processes Personal Data on behalf of the Controller.

 Who is responsible for collecting and processing your personal data?